JanHendrikVanHeusden/Kute/md/faq/0-faq.md

 * #### Are there plans to improve or extend Kute `asString()` with new features?
   > There are no concrete plans for new features, currently.<br>
-  > There are some ideas, but for now, the main aim is to have it incorporated and used by projects, and learn from experiences.
+  > There are some ideas (see [README.md →](../../README.md)), but, for now, the main aim is to have it incorporated and used by projects, and learn from experiences.
   >
   > **Kute** `asString()` is considered stable and robust, and it is already tested in different environments / frameworks / systems.<br>
   > Tests in a greater variety of environments are under development, e.g.: